srisarya/LMS_Reproducible-R/r_course/introToR_Session2.md

 Time for an exercise!
 ========================================================

-Exercise on loops and conditional branching can be found [here](exercises/conditionsAndLoops_Exercises.html)
+Exercise on loops and conditional branching can be found [here](http://mrccsc.github.io/Reproducible-R/r_course/exercises//conditionsAndLoops_Exercises.html)

 Answers to exercise.
 ========================================================

 Answers can be found here  [here](answers/conditionsAndLoops_Answers.html)

+Rcode for answers can be found here  [here](answers/conditionsAndLoops_Answers.R)

 Functions
 =====================